Plainfield, New Jersey: Local government

-Plainfield is governed under a Special Charter granted by the New Jersey Legislature.
+Plainfield is governed under a special charter granted by the New Jersey Legislature.
 The city is one of 11 (of the 564) municipalities statewide governed under a special charter.
 The governing body is comprised of a mayor and a seven-member city council, all of whom serve four-year terms in office.
 The city is divided into four wards, with one ward seat up for election each year.
 There are three at-large seats: one from the First and Fourth Wards; one from the Second and Third Wards; and one from the city as a whole.
 The three at-large seats and mayoral seat operate in a four-year cycle, with one seat up for election each year.

 As of 2024, the Mayor of the City of Plainfield is Democrat Adrian O. Mapp, whose term of office ends December 31, 2025.
-Members of the Plainfield City Council are Council President Barry N. Goode (At Large Wards 1 and 4; D, 2023), Council Vice President Charles McRae (Ward 3; D, 2024), Terri Briggs-Jones (Ward 4; D, 2025), Ashley Davis (Ward 1; D, 2022), Steve G. Hockaday (At Large All Wards; D, 2024), Sean McKenna (Ward 2; D, 2023) and Joylette Mills-Ransome (At Large Wards 2 and 3; D, 2022).
+Members of the Plainfield City Council are Council President Steve G. Hockaday (At Large All Wards; D, 2024), Council Vice President Robert K. Graham (Ward 1; D, 2026), Terri Briggs-Jones (Ward 4; D, 2025), Julienne Cherry (At Large Wards 1 and 4; D, 2027), Charles McRae (Ward 3; D, 2024), Darcella Sessomes (Ward 2; D, 2027) and Richard Wyatt (At Large Wards 2 and 3; D, 2026).

 In June 2018, the city council appointed Elton Armady to fill the at-large seat expiring in December 2020 that became vacant after Rebecca Williams resigned to take a seat on the Union County Board of chosen freeholders.
 Armady served on an interim basis until the November 2018 general election, when he was elected to serve the balance of the term of office.